NavyaG-lab/Tech-writer/onboarding/dataset-exercise.md

 `$NU_HOME/deploy/bin/docker.sh build-and-push $(git rev-parse --short HEAD)`

 The `docker.sh` script is inside the `deploy` project.
 It's a standard script for building docker images.
-It will run the script `prepare.sh` (which will run `sbt assembly`) and then run build and push the docker image using the name of your project as the name. e.g. for `itaipu`, it will be `quay.io/nubank/nu-itaipu:{SHA}`
+It will run the script `prepare.sh` (which will run `sbt assembly`) and then run build and push the docker image using the name of your project as the name. e.g. for `itaipu`, it will be `quay.io/nubank/nu-itaipu:{SHA}`.

+Look for the following line in the script's output.
+You will use this tag for the next step.
+`Successfully tagged nu-itaipu**repository_tag**`.

 Done, we can now run it!